jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% note %}}
 DevEx encompasses the entire development lifecycle, as a direct result of the choice of development tools, technologies, and platforms.
 The ease of use, reliability, how accessible and understandable documentation, how efficient the build processes are, the effectiveness of testing frameworks, and the smoothness of deployment procedures all have an impact on the overall dev experience.
 {{% /note %}}

 ---

-### DevEx impacts Productivity and Morale

-{{% note %}}
-There is a direct correlation with productivity: When developers spend less time grappling with cumbersome processes and more on actual coding, innovation thrives.
-And then there are the psychological aspects.
-A good DevEx means less frustration and burnout, leading to higher job satisfaction and retention rates.
-Developers feel empowered and valued, which in turn boosts their motivation and engagement.
-{{% /note %}}

----

-### DevEx reflects an organizations values

-{{% tweet user="IAmJerdog" id="1750563607266410692" %}}

-{{% note %}}
-The level of investment that a company invests in DevEx can be a reflection of a company's values towards its employees, especially its developers.
-A strong focus on DevEx shows a commitment to employee well-being and efficiency.
-And prioritizing DevEx helps foster a culture of excellence and innovation.
-When developers are provided with the right tools, support, and environment, they are more likely to produce high-quality work and push the boundaries of what's possible.
-{{% /note %}}

----